Google Analytics tags

 The electronic fob/key switchblade or its parts can be purchased new at the dealer or a used one can sometimes be found on eBay at an attractive price.

-Also, a fob with updated electronics and its controller can be found at www.ecudoctors.com.
-The ECU items are individually or as a complete replacement system backward compatible with existing cars.
+A replacement fob and/or controller for USA or ROW cars can also be purchased at www.ecudoctors.com.
+These fobs can be purchased individually or as a complete replacement system backward compatible with existing cars.
 Be sure to get the fob specific to the 993 referencing the same FCC compliance number printed on it as the one you use with your car.
+If the FCC number is worn off the housing just let them know what country your car was originally delivered in.

 For emergencies consider storing the extra key stalk in your wallet and the extra fob and fresh fob battery with the junk in your frunk.
 Many owners rehouse the fob electronics in a 944-style fob housing and use it in conjunction with the really nice classic Porsche flashlight keycap.
 Both of these can be purchased online as well.
 In fact, the housing can be had from eBay in color.
 My electronic key fob is Yellow; take a guess what color my car is?
 Mating the key fob to your car so the wireless lock works is quite easy.
 See Appendix “G”: to follow step by step: “updated-programming-key-fob-switchblade-key”